Sachinarya68/UltraEdit-Clone/README.md

 # UltraEdit-Clone
-This is non-responsive clone of UltraEdit website
+This is a non-responsive clone of UltraEdit website